neteenkk/neteenkk.github.io/src/content/post/Realtime Updates Pattern in System Design.md

 	5. The server adds that client to a map of connections.

  **DisAdv**:
  - Hashing approach works great **when N is fixed**, but becomes problematic when we need to scale our service up or down.
-With simple modulo hashing, ==changing the number of servers would require almost all users to disconnect and reconnect to different servers - an expensive operation that disrupts service.== **Consistent Hashing** solves this problem
+With simple modulo hashing, changing the number of servers would require almost all users to disconnect and reconnect to different servers - an expensive operation that disrupts service.**Consistent Hashing** solves this problem

 #### Consistent Hashing (Approach 2)
 - Solves this by minimizing the number of connections that need to move when scaling.
 It maps both servers and users onto a hash ring, and each user connects to the next server they encounter when moving clockwise around the ring.
 - ###### When to Use Consistent Hashing
-	==Consistent hashing is ideal when you need to maintain persistent connections (WebSocket/SSE) and your system needs to scale dynamically.
-It's particularly valuable when each connection requires significant server-side state that would be expensive to transfer between servers.==
+	Consistent hashing is ideal when you need to maintain persistent connections (WebSocket/SSE) and your system needs to scale dynamically.
+It's particularly valuable when each connection requires significant server-side state that would be expensive to transfer between servers.

 #### Pushing via pub/sub
 - eg: kafka or redis